Put The Salary In The Job Post, You Cowards

 Advertisement

-Carla, 36, works in Cincinnati, Ohio.
+Carla, 36, works in Ohio in the U.S., too.
 "I was literally through multiple rounds of interviews and gearing up for a final presentation to the CMO before we discussed salary," she says.
 Although she does her research, incorrect information has led her to low-balling her salary before.
 "At my first job I was extremely underpaid, and it set me back years," she says.

-"I’ve never had salary info before the first interview," says Wanda, 24, in NYC.
-"In my most recent job, the HR lady told me up-front that the starting salary was $38,000 and it was non-negotiable.
+"I’ve never had salary info before the first interview," says Wanda, 24, in New York.
+"In my most recent job, the HR lady told me up-front that the starting salary was $51k and it was non-negotiable.
 I was shocked that such a major company wouldn’t pay a living wage in NYC — but I still took the job for the résumé value."

 "Honestly, I just take what they give me," she continues.
 "It feels like if a company is going through 100 to 200 applicants for each job, I don’t have room to ask for more money, because they'll just find someone else."